michaelorella/lignin-kmc/README.md

 conda create -c rdkit -n lignin_kmc rdkit=2018.03.4.0 python=3.6.6 scipy=1.1.0 numpy=1.15.1 matplotlib=2.2.2 joblib=0.12.2 jupyter=1.0.0
 ```

 Once the environment has been created, you can install the LIGNIN-KMC module using a Python `import` statement.
 The necessary package to import is `ligninkmc`.
-To do this, start the environment you just created in conda and run Python:
+To do this, start the environment you just created in conda and run_kmc Python:
 ```
 (base) ~/ conda activate lignin_kmc
 (lignin_kmc) ~/ Python